Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 they're probably empty).

-If this is the case, then `~/BBS/X.Y/bioc/non_target_repos.txt` needs to be temporarily modified to point to current devel repositories.
+If this is the case, then `~/BBS/X.Y/bioc/non_target_repos.txt` needs to be temporarily modified to point to the current devel repositories.

 For example, if we are a few weeks before the BioC 3.13 release, and you are setting up the future BioC 3.14 builds, then you need to